gvwilson/thirdbit/src/fiction/arecibo/index.md

-It was called the Raj by the time he retired, or more accurately, by the time a quiet Englishman who spoke nearly perfect Punjabi had a quiet word with him in an out-of-the-way office about how else he might be able to serve.
+It was called the Raj by the time he retired, or more accurately, by the time a quiet Englishman who spoke nearly perfect Punjabi explain how else he might be able to serve.

 That was almost twenty years ago.
 The Rebellion had been put down,